provable-things/rsk-api/README.md

 # rsk-api

-Oraclize API for Rootstock smart contracts
+Please refer to [our API documentation](http://docs.oraclize.it/#rootstock) to know more about the Oraclize API on Rootstock.